Robert Hinsdale

-Robert Hinsdale (died September 18, 1675) was an English-born Puritan cleric and a founder of Dedham, Medfield, and Deerfield, Massachusetts who died in the Battle of Bloody Brook.
+Robert Hinsdale (died September 18, 1675) was a founder of Dedham, Medfield, and Deerfield, Massachusetts who died in the Battle of Bloody Brook.

 Early and personal life

 He was born in England, likely in Essex, and was a parishioner of Rev. John Rogers.
 He emigrated to Dedham, Massachusetts, becoming a proprietor of that town in 1637.

 Hinsdale married as his first wife, probably in England, Ann Woodward, the daughter of Peter Woodward of Dedham.
 With her he had six sons and two daughters: Elizabeth, Barnabas, Samuel, Gamaliel, Mary, Experience, John, and Ephraim.
 Ann was a sensitive and timid woman and she fainted when asked to make a public profession of her faith to join the First Church and Parish in Dedham on June 2, 1639.
 She died June 4, 1666.